Cancer Research UK

 CRU Office Administartor

-This is a full time clerical and secretarial position based in the CRU to ensure efficient collection and maintenance of patient case notes and a quick turn around for letters to GPs, referring clinicians etc after each episode of patient care.
+This is a full time clerical and secretarial position bases in the CRU to ensure efficient collection and maintenance of patient case notes and a quick turn around for letters to GPs, referring clinicians etc after each episode of patient care.

 Medical Staff